MileHacker Logo

 Health Guidelines

-Consult your doctor or a travel clinic well in advance of your trip (at least 4-6 weeks prior).
+See your doctor or a travel clinic well in advance of your trip (4 or MORE-6 weeks prior).
 Generally recommended vaccinations include routine immunizations (like MMR, DTP, Polio), Hepatitis A, and Typhoid.
-Your doctor might recommend Hepatitis B and Rabies depending on your travel nature.
+Your doctor might recommend A LIVER infection caused by the hepatitis b virus and Rabies depending on your travel nature.
 Keep your vaccination records accessible.

 Common Health Concerns & Prevention